berkeracir/ceng501/project/README.md

     </tr>
 </table>

-STFT with Kaiser-Bessel window function is applied to the input segmsents with 512 I/Q pairs; however, there are no information about the window length, shape factor (β) and side-lobe attenuation (α) values.
-I/Q samples are obtained from the time-domain, and its frequency-domain information is obtained by applying STFT.
-In the paper, FDA improves the model's performance.
+STFT with Kaiser-Bessel window function is applied to the input segmsents with 512 I/Q pairs; however, there are no information about the window length, shape factor (β) and side-lobe attenuation (α) values of Kaiser-Bessel window function.
+I/Q samples are in time-domain, and its frequency-domain information is obtained by applying STFT.
+In the paper, applying FDA to input shows increase in the model's performance.

 One of the unmentioned information is about input size and this was one of the hardest part of this project.
-Generated I/Q data is a complex number; therefore, it's real part (I) and imaginary part (Q) has to be split such that one segment is in the shape of `(512, 2)` or `(2, 512)`.
+Generated I/Q data is a complex number; therefore, its real part (I) and imaginary part (Q) has to be split such that one segment is in the shape of `(512, 2)` or `(2, 512)`.

 ## 2.2.
 My interpretation

 ### 2.2.1 Data Generation

 Authors are used hardware (three NI USRP-2921s and one NI USRP-2944R) for creating the dataset by transmitting and receiving WiFi, LTE and 5G waveforms.
+They combined two or three simultaneous transmissions to create coexisting signal types such as WiFi+LTE, WiFi+5G, LTE+5G and WiFi+LTE+5G.
 Since, I do not have any equipment for waveform transmission and reception, I planned to generate data directly within the *MATLAB* and generate pure signals (only WiFi, LTE and 5G signals without coexisting).

 ### 2.2.2 CNN-LSTM Architecture

-Since there are information about only activation function which is SELU, I had to improvised the network's design.
-In the paper, the proposed architecture is compared against CNN and LSTM models, so I planned to start from implementing CNN and LSTM models and then combining both CNN and LSTM.
+Since there are information about only activation function (SELU) and loss function (Cross Entropy), I had to improvise the network's design.
+In the paper, the proposed architecture is compared against CNN and LSTM models, so I planned to start implementing from CNN and LSTM models and then combining both CNN and LSTM layers.

 As I mentioned, input shape was the puzzling part of this project since the I/Q value is a complex number.
-For example, a batch of segments with the shape of `(B, 512)` with complex numbers can be reshaped into to the following shapes before fed into to the CNN or LSTM layer:
+For example, a batch of segments with the shape of `(B, 512)` with complex numbers can be reshaped into to the following shapes before fed into to the CNN or LSTM layers:

 * `(B, 1, 512, 2)`: Real (I) and imaginary (Q) values are in the width dimension. (*CNN*)
 * `(B, 2, 512, 1)`: Real (I) and imaginary (Q) values are in the channel dimension. (*CNN*)
-* `(B', L, 512, 2)`: *L* different segments are used in the channel dimension where *L* is the sequence number.
+* `(B', L, 512, 2)`: *L* different segments are used in the channel dimension where *L* is the sequence length.
 Real (I) and imaginary (Q) values are in the width dimension. (*CNN*)
-* `(B', L, 1024)`: *L* different segments are used where *L* is the sequence number.
+* `(B', L, 1024)`: *L* different segments are used where *L* is the sequence length.
 Real (I) and imaginary (Q) values are flattened to input dimension. (*LSTM*)
-* `(B, 512, 2)`: Segment size is used as sequence number.
-Real (I) and imaginary (Q) value of a I/Q pair is flattened to input dimension. (*LSTM*)
+* `(B, 512, 2)`: Segment size is used as sequence length.
+Real (I) and imaginary (Q) value of an I/Q pair is flattened to input dimension. (*LSTM*)

 But what about STFT of the segments?
 STFT of a batch of segments is in the shape of `(B, 512, 3)` with complex values.
-Therefore, it can be reshaped into to the following shapes before passed into the CNN or LSTM layer:
+Therefore, it can be reshaped into to the following shapes before passed into the CNN or LSTM layers:

 * `(B, 3, 512, 2)`: Real (I) and imaginary (Q) values are in the width dimension. (*CNN*)
 * `(B, 2, 512, 3)`: Real (I) and imaginary (Q) values are in the channel dimension. (*CNN*)
-* `(B', L, 512, 6)`: *L* different STFT of segments are used where *L* is the sequence number.
+* `(B', L, 512, 6)`: *L* different STFT of segments are used where *L* is the sequence length.
 Real (I) and imaginary (Q) values are flattened into the width dimension. (*CNN*)
-* `(B', L, 3072)`: *L* different STFT of segments are used where *L* is the sequence number.
+* `(B', L, 3072)`: *L* different STFT of segments are used where *L* is the sequence length.
 Real (I) and imaginary (Q) values are flattened to input dimension. (*LSTM*)
-* `(B, 512, 6)`: Segment size is used as sequence number.
+* `(B, 512, 6)`: Segment size is used as sequence length.
 Real (I) and imaginary (Q) values STFT of a segment are flattened to input dimension. (*LSTM*)

 In order to decide which shape is better in terms of classification performance, I planned to compare CNN, LSTM and CNN-LSTM architectures with different input shapes.